mrterry/yoink/docs/known_issues.rst

 MacOSX Backend
 --------------
+With the MacOSX backend, you must use `pythonw` if you want `key_press_events` to work.
 Event handling on MacOSX is a little finicky, particularly handling `key_press_events`.
 This mainly affects text entry in TextBox widgets.
-To receive events from the OS, you must use a framework python build that also links to the Mac OS stuff that fires event.  tldr; you must use `pythonw` if you want `key_press_events` to work.
+To receive events from the OS, you must use a framework python build that also links to the Mac OS stuff that fires event.